salesforce/best/docs/content/docs/continuous-integration.md

 When you run Best in comparison mode you ensure the same environment is used for the two executions.
 This reduces inconsistencies caused by extraneous variables.

-## Commits to `master`
+## Commits to `main`

-When you run your CI after a new commit to `master`, we recommend running Best again so the results are stored and visible on [the front end](/guide/frontend).
-This allows you to see a graph of your code's performance over time with each change in `master`.
+When you run your CI after a new commit to `main`, we recommend running Best again so the results are stored and visible on [the front end](/guide/frontend).
+This allows you to see a graph of your code's performance over time with each change in `main`.

 There is no need to run Best in comparison mode because you aren't comparing against a separate branch.

 ## Example in CircleCI

-To see an example, look at Best's own CircleCI [`config.yml`](https://github.com/salesforce/best/blob/master/.circleci/config.yml).
+To see an example, look at Best's own CircleCI [`config.yml`](https://github.com/salesforce/best/blob/main/.circleci/config.yml).
 Look at the `perf_and_compare` job to see how Best is used to benchmark Best.
 The relevant commands are copied below.

 ```yml
 - run: